 One of the most celebrated Italian novelists is Elena Ferrante who penned the four-part series called The Neopolitan Novels.
 The first book in the series is called L’Amica Geniale or My Brilliant Friend.
 Due to its popularity, it was later adapted into a hit HBO series of the same name.

 Despite her international fame, Elena Ferrante has managed to keep her identity secret since the publication of her first novel in the early 1990s!

-Below you can watch a scene from the series, which features Italian subtitles because most of the dialogues in the show are spoken in the Neapolitan dialect.
+Below you can watch a scene from the series, which features Italian subtitles because most of the dialogue in the show is spoken in the Neapolitan dialect.

 One of the most famous idioms containing the word amico is:

-- Chi trova un amico trova un tesoro = Who finds a friend finds a treasure.
+- Chi trova un amico trova un tesoro. = He who finds a friend finds a treasure.